Edited by: Nick Ellis

 A lifelong fantasy for many travelers is to leave their everyday existence behind and take a trip around the world.
 Even if you’re fortunate enough to have an extended amount of free time to circumnavigate the world, putting together a round-the-world itinerary can be complicated and potentially expensive.

 But let’s say you do have the time, the money, the miles, or the points to make this epic adventure a reality.
 Where do you even start?
 Is it currently possible to purchase such a ticket?

-As usual, we’re up for the challenge of providing you with all the information you need to book an around-the-world ticket.
+As usual, we’re up for the challenge of providing you with the information you need to begin exploring the option and book an around-the-world ticket (we’ll use the common “RTW“ for short).

-An around-the-world plane ticket (we’ll use the common “RTW“ for short) is generally a series of flights that start and end in one country, after taking you circling the globe in one direction and stopping at several cities en route.
+An around-the-world plane ticket is generally a series of flights that start and end in 1 country after circling the globe in 1 direction and stopping at several cities en route.